devon-the-developer/MagicCardsProject/README.md

 <strong>MVP:</strong>

 Displays all cards on main page.
+(Done)

 Each card has an individual page that has card info displayed.